PAT KIRKHAM IN FULL FLIGHT - c.1953

-Catching up with Pat Kirkham it is evident that the 8 years she spent in the sport of roller speed skating has stuck with her for over 60 years.
+Whilst catching up with Pat Kirkham it was evident that the 8 years she spent in the sport of roller speed skating had stuck with her for over 60 years.
 It is interesting to note that when presented with an opportunity a couple of years back to try out some inlines, she didn't shy away but gave them a go.
 By her own admission she was "a bit wobbly" but the fact she tried them at all aged 80 something is testament to her character.
-In fact she now frequents the Birmingham Wheels track on race days with Barrie and has been known to present the occasional medal and trophy as a VIP guest.
+In later years she frequented the Birmingham Wheels track on race days with Barrie and was called upon to present the occasional medal and trophy as a VIP guest.

 Pat Kirkham is one of life's nice people.
 If there is one thing that niggles her it is the fact that she didn't win a British Championship.
 She firmly believes that the race at Leicester in 1954 was "hers" but circumstances took that away from her.
 If you talk to her she will tell you that she was once told she didn't have the "killer instinct".
 Personally, I don't think you need to have that to be classed as successful.
 In fact, in 1953 no one in the world could stop the Italians sweeping all before them, but Pat Kirkham came very close.
 In fact closer than anybody.

-Pat Kirkham may not have been a British Champion but she broke no fewer than four World Records, took no fewer than seven medals (at least one every year) in individual British Championships between 1953 and 1957 and pioneered the way for numerous women skaters to take part in World Championships.
-British Champion or not, Pat Kirkham will always be a British Skating Legend.
+Pat Kirkham may not have been a British Champion but she broke no fewer than four World Records, took no fewer than seven British Championship medals (at least one every year) in individual events between 1953 and 1957, but more importantly she pioneered the way for numerous British women skaters to take part in World Championships.
+British Champion or not, Pat Kirkham will always be a British skating legend.